Goryeo Celadon Museum

+About 200 celadon sites are distributed in the area where the Goryeo Celadon Museum is located.
+It can be said to be the birthplace and treasure trove of Goryeo celadon.

 The museum's collection has about 30,000 pieces of Goryeo celadons and actively holds exhibitions for informing the people about Korean Celadons and its props.
 Some of kilns were reconstructed to reenact the way people of Goryeo made the celadons.